mperkins707/peercoinpi/README.md

 Everything is runs on the device.
 Only UI is served to the user with a web server.

+##### Difference between base and production Docker-Compose

+You will note there a difference between docker-compose files.
+In fact one should be used for development and as it names implies to production for the other one.
+This ensure that development environment can replicate the production (peercoind on the device itself) correctly.

 #### Version 1.0.0

 - Switch between testnet and mainnet for users to be able to test Peercoin PI with test coins beforehand.